Jayesh-P006/EDU-AI/README.md

 ## License

-This project was developed for **IIT Gandhinagar**.
+This project was developed for **LNCT BHOPAL**.
 All rights reserved.